Greater Region of SaarLorLux: Private initiatives

 The other possibility for advancement is on an informal level.
 People are beginning to understand their position along the border as an opportunity.
 The French go shopping in Saarland because the prices are lower.
 The Germans cherish French shops for the freshness of the food and the wider range of products.
 Near the border crossings of Luxembourg, the streets are lined with gas stations.

 People are relocating to villages on the other side of the border, where houses are cheaper or taxes lower, although there still is not much willingness to become part of the other society.
 Mayors of villages along the border of southern Saarland and Lorraine report serious problems with Germans who are living there but wish their children to be exempted from French compulsory education, because they do not speak French and want their children to be educated by a German school on the other side of the border.
 German villages face the same problem with students from Luxembourg.

-The future of SaarLorLux will be the sum of many such single projects and cooperations, made by single persons, groups and villages, in addition to the political paths.
+The future of the Greater Region will be the sum of many such single projects and cooperations, made by single persons, groups and villages, in addition to the political paths.